harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/serverless/serverless-lambda-cd-quickstart.md

 :::note

-Currently, Serverless functions can't be deployed with an OIDC-enabled AWS connector
+Currently, Serverless functions can't be deployed with an OIDC-enabled AWS connector.

 :::